 We believe that a diverse workforce provides better service to our clients and a better work environment for our attorneys and staff.
 We have thus made recruitment, retention, and promotion of attorneys who add to our overall diversity, including attorneys of color and underrepresented groups, a priority for our firm.

 To help us meet our commitment to diversity, we have established the Davis Wright Tremaine 1L Diversity Scholarship Program.
-We offer three scholarships (one position in our Seattle office
+We offer a total of six scholarships in the following offices: Los Angeles

-), which consist of a paid Summer Associate position and $7,500 for the student’s second year tuition and expenses.
+(1).
+These consist of a paid Summer Associate position and $10,000 for the student’s second year tuition and expenses.

-The Diversity Scholarships are open to all first-year law students of color, or others of diverse backgrounds, who:
+The Diversity Scholarships are open to all first-year law students of diverse backgrounds, who:

 Although demonstrated need may be taken into account, applicants need not disclose their financial circumstances.

 - Have a record of academic achievement in both undergraduate school and the first year of law school that demonstrates promise for a successful career in law

 - Are committed to civic involvement that promotes diversity and will continue that commitment upon entering the legal profession